platelminto/no-flame-hn/README.md

 Clone this repo.

-For now, you'll need to install the extension manually.
+### Firefox only

+Drag the `web-ext-artifacts/no-flame-hn.xpi` file into your browser window.

+## Testing

+Install the extension manually.
+This only lasts until the next time you restart your browser.

 [Firefox instructions](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).